liquidprompt/liquidprompt/README.md

 limitation of the Subversion versioning model.
 * The proxy detection only uses the `$http_proxy` environment variable.
-* The window's title escape sequence may not work properly on some terminals (like xterm-256)
+* The window's title escape sequence may not work properly on some terminals (like xterm-256).
-* The analog clock necessitate a Unicode-aware terminal and a at least one sufficiently complete font on your system.
+* The analog clock requires a Unicode-aware terminal and at least one sufficiently complete font on your system.
 The [Symbola](http://users.teilar.gr/~g1951d/) font, designed by Georges Douros, is known to work well.
-* Displaying the runtime currently only works with bash
+* Displaying the runtime currently only works with bash.

 ## AUTHORS